Helpful Information About Your Child's Surgery

 Where Should I Stay?

 You are welcome to stay overnight with your child.
 A chair bed with linens is available for one adult to sleep at their child’s bedside in the medical-surgical units.
 Kitchens and showers are also available.
-Limited Family Housing may be available for families with children in the Pediatric Intensive Care Unit or PICU.
-The PICU social worker can assist in making these arrangements.
+Limited Family Housing may be available for families with children in the Pediatric Intensive Care Unit (PICU).
+Our PICU social worker can assist in making these arrangements.

 Mary Bridge also offers discounted room rates at some local hotels.